ActiveBrainAtlas/MouseBrainAtlas_dev/doc/running_scripts/demo_compute_patch_features.md

             ├── SLICECF_prep2_none_win7_inception-bn-blue_features.bp
             └── SLICECF_prep2_none_win7_inception-bn-blue_locations.bp
 ```
-For every SLICECF the .tiff files are converted to .jpg files.
-This should not be considered ouputs but intermediate files.
+For every `SLICECF` the .tiff files are converted to .jpg files.
+This should not be considered ouputs but an intermediate step.

 ```
 CSHL_data_processed/